-At the December 31, 2016, valuation and measurement date, five active City employees were covered by the benefit terms and 2 inactive employees were entitled to but not yet receiving benefits.
+At the December 31, 2018, valuation and measurement date, 8 active City employees were covered by the benefit terms and 4 inactive employees was entitled to but not yet receiving benefits.
+There were no inactive employees or beneficiaries currently receiving benefits as of that date.